 Before moving to Northwestern, Holloway was the Dean of Yale College and Edmund S. Morgan Professor of African American Studies, History, and American Studies at Yale University.

 Holloway received a bachelor’s degree with honors in American Studies from Stanford University and a PhD in History from Yale University.
 He began his academic career at the University of California, San Diego, before joining the faculty at Yale in 1999.

-Holloway serves on boards of the Chicago Botanic Society, Illinois Humanities, the National Humanities Alliance, the Society for United States Intellectual History, and the Organization of American Historians.
+Holloway serves on boards of the Chicago Botanic Garden, Illinois Humanities, the National Humanities Alliance, the Society for United States Intellectual History, and the Organization of American Historians.

 Jonathan Holloway, Provost